Bucketlist Travels logo

 Place to Stay

-This elegant, intimate camp is blessed with prolific game.
+This elegant camp, owned by Kenyan legend Willie Roberts, is set in the Lewa Conservancy in the north of the country, and blessed with prolific game.
 In mere days you might see it all – the Big Five, including both kinds of rhino, cheetah and leopard.
 Lewa is known as one of Africa’s key reserves for the preservation of both black and white rhino (regularly seen).

 The variety of activities is a special bonus – from Masaai village visits to fly-camping, and unusual biplane, helicopter, camel and horseback safaris.
 Sirikoi can arrange overnight quad biking excursions, where you sleep in camp beds with mosquito nets underneath the starry sky.